 So far, the US and West European countries have an understanding about the selection of the MD.
 As per this collusion, MD will be a European, a reciprocal measure by the US as it enjoys a veto power in the IMF.
 Advanced countries including the US and West European countries have nearly 47% of the votes in the IMF.
 Hence, it is easy for them to select an MD of their choice.
-Parting from tradition, India demanded an emerging market MD in the next turn.
-To select an EME candidate, India need the support of all countries including some from the developed bloc.
+Parting from tradition, India demanded an emerging market MD.
+To select an EME candidate, if it is in future, India need the support of all countries including some from the developed bloc.

 Weighted voting system and the election of the MD

 As per the IMF rules, if there is a competition, the candidate who gets majority of the votes at the Executive Board will be elected.